Looking to take your upper chest workout to the next level? Look no further than the incline cable fly.

 - Slowly lower the cable attachments outward to your sides.

-- Bring your arms back toward the midline of your body, focusing on using your pec muscles to draw them back together.
+- Bring your arms back toward the midline of your body.

 Know More: 14 Best Cable Chest Exercises And Workout Routine